HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </hvml>
 ```

-The `load` element in the above code corresponds to the following steps:
+`load` element in the above code corresponds to the following steps:

 1. Load the HVML program (or clone the vDOM of the current program) and execute the program in a newly created sub-coroutine, whose entry is the body of `#errorPage`.
-1. The child coroutine will use the renderer page used by its parent coroutine (specified by the `onto` attribute value `_self`), so the parent coroutine will be suppressed by the interpreter (rendering state is `suppressed`).
-Due to the `asynchronously` adverb attribute, the parent coroutine will continue to run, but will not do any data exchange with the renderer.
+1. The child coroutine will use the renderer page used by its parent coroutine (specified by `onto` attribute value `_self`), so the parent coroutine will be suppressed by the interpreter (rendering state is `suppressed`).
+Due to `asynchronously` adverb attribute, the parent coroutine will continue to run, but will not do any data exchange with the renderer.
 1. The child coroutine clears the renderer page used by the parent coroutine and loads its own target document content.
 1. Release the renderer page after the child coroutine terminates, and the interpreter sets the rendering state of the parent coroutine to `regular`, and overwrites the renderer page content with its complete target document content.
 1. The parent coroutine resumes normal renderer data exchange.

-#### 2.5.18) `inherit` tag
+#### 2.5.18) `inherit` Tag

-The `inherit` tag is used to define an action element that performs an inheritance operation.
+`inherit` tag is used to define an action element that performs an inheritance operation.
 Except for `in`, this element does not use any preposition and adverb attributes, and inherits the context variables of its front stack frame by default.
-If there is data content defined, use the data content to overwrite the `$^` context variable of the corresponding stack frame.
+If there is data content defined, use the data content to overwrite `$^` context variable of the corresponding stack frame.

-Usually, we use the `inherit` element to separate code with different logical functions, and we often use its content to perform functions provided by dynamic objects.
-The following code shows various usage scenarios of the `inherit` tag:
+Usually, we use `inherit` element to separate code with different logical functions.
+And we often use its content to perform functions provided by dynamic objects.
+The following code shows various usage scenarios of `inherit` tag:

 ```hvml
 <!DOCTYPE hvml>